shashi1273/Dremio-Workshop/content/50-Create Virtual Datasets/501-create-virtual-dataset.md

          <li> Notice that now the purple folder denoting a Physical Dataset has been replaced with a green table indicating a Virtual Dataset.
 Since Dremio queries data directly on the Cloud Data Lake storage and does not copy data, when Dremio ran your query to count the number of records it automatically created a Virtual Dataset.
  </li>
- <li> Enter SELECT * FROM trips into the SQL editor and click run.
+ <li> Enter <b>SELECT * FROM trips</b> into the SQL editor and click run.
 Notice the duration to run the query on the right side of the screen.

 </li>
 </ol>
  <br/>
-Next we are going to save this VDS in our Dremio Home Space.
-Click the  save icon and save the VDS as NYC_Taxi to your Home Space.
+Next, we are going to save this VDS in our Dremio Home Space.
+Click the  save icon and save the VDS as <b>NYC_Taxi</b> to your Home Space.
  <br/>

 **Note your Home Space name will be your username.